Trade Forex Trading

 • Invest with Sufficient Capital

-One of the worst mistakes which traders can make in forex trading is attempting to open a trading account without enough equity.
+One of the worst mistakes that people who trade forex can make is trying to start a trading account without enough money in it.

 • Exercise Discipline